bobkat-io/recipes/sips/southern_eggnog.md

 1. Add ingredients to shaker tin.
 Seal and dry shake
 1. Open shaker tin, add ice.
 Seal and reshake
+1. Pour into a short glass, garnishing with nutmeg
 1. Serve